d-smith/rapids-rivers-ponds/readme.md

 * timestamp - ISO 8601 UTC timestamp
 * eventId - uuid

+## Scenario

+From the video, we'll ape the travel scenario where Sally views a page, and an offer engine assembles offers based on events consumed and produced by membership, segmentation, location, and brand services.

+For this scenario, we'll have rivers for the services and offers engine, and a single rapids.
+The rapids will be a Kinesis stream, the rivers SQS queues.

 ## Background

 Notes from Fred George's [Implementing Micro Service Architecture talk](https://vimeo.com/79866979)